CODE OF CONDUCT

 - ForestPlots.net is fully cited (see ‘How to cite’) in all publications that use any data or information obtained through ForestPlots.net.

-ForestPlots.net depends on contributions of high quality forest plot data and support for the management and development of the resource.
-To protect the rights of partners who have laboured for years for their hard-won data, to also ensure that these data become part of the scientific process, and to support the long-term future of the observational effort:
+ForestPlots.net relies on contributions of high quality forest plot data and funding to manage and develop the resource.
+To (i) protect the rights of partners who have worked for years for their hard-won data, (ii) ensure that these data become part of the scientific process, and (iii) develop a sustainable Pan-Tropical Forest Observatory:

-- We request that all leaders of multi-site analyses reinvest in developing the network, by uploading their own data into ForestPlots.net, and/or funding recensuses and expansion of the plot networks into under-sampled regions, and/or contributing to the costs of database management and functionality.
+- We request that leaders of multi-site proposals and analyses reinvest in network development, by: (1) funding recensuses and expansion of the plot networks into under-sampled regions, and/or contributing to the costs of database management and functionality; and whenever possible also (2) uploading their own data into ForestPlots.net,

 - We encourage contributors to agree that their data can be downloaded and used five years after the data are first published in an analysis utilising data downloaded from ForestPlots.net.
 We will only make data publicly available with the data owner’s permission.